lmstudio-ai/venvstacks/tests/README.md

 To generate a full local sample project build to help debug failures:

-    $ cd /path/to/repo/src/
+    $ cd /path/to/repo/
-    $ ../.venv/bin/python -m venvstacks build --publish \
+    $ pdm run python -m venvstacks build --publish \
-        ../tests/sample_project/venvstacks.toml ~/path/to/output/folder
+        tests/sample_project/venvstacks.toml ~/path/to/output/folder

-(use `../.venv/Scripts/python` on Windows)

-This assumes `pdm sync --no-self --dev` has been used to set up a local development venv.
+This assumes `pdm sync --dev` has been used to set up a local development venv.

 Alternatively, the following CI export variables may be set locally to export metadata and built artifacts from the running test suite: